graphviz-perl/GraphViz2/README.md

 Returns $self to allow method chaining.

-$context is one of 'edge', 'global', 'graph', 'node' or 'output\_format'.
+$context is one of 'edge', 'global', 'graph', or 'node'.

 You wouldn't normally need to use this method.